christian-proust/sqlite3-pcre2/doc/sql/regexp_replace.md

 ### MariaDB

-This function also exists in MariaDB.
+This function also exists in MariaDB, but the `replacement` pattern behave
+differently:
+* In MariaDB, only the reference to group number are recognized with the
+  backslash: `\0` to `\9`.
+They are written in PCRE2 library with `$0` to `$9`.
+* The PCRE2 library recognize the backslash and the dollar symbol as special character.
+MariaDB only recognize the pattern above.